dylanisonline/cyber-homelab/ActiveDictory.md

 #### Creating Virutal Machines
 ---
-First, we must setup our windows images on VMware Workstation Pro (Refer to [Step 1 of this series for ISOs](Step1.md))
+First, we must setup our windows images on VMware Workstation Pro (Refer to [Step 1 of this series for ISOs](Step1.md)).
+In this step we will create the templates for our instances in the case that we want to add more servers and clients in the future.

+**Windows Server:**

+**Windows Workstation**

 <br>